malach-it/boruta_auth/README.md

 - [RFC 7009 - OAuth 2.0 Token Revocation](https://tools.ietf.org/html/rfc7009)
 - [RFC 7636 - Proof Key for Code Exchange by OAuth Public Clients](https://tools.ietf.org/html/rfc7636)

-As it, it helps implement a provider for authorization code, implicit, client credentials and resource owner password credentials grants.
-Then it follows Introspection to check tokens.
+This package is meant to help to provide OAuth 2.0 in your applications implementing part or all of authorization code, implicit, client credentials, or resource owner password credentials grants.
+It also helps introspecting and revoking tokens.

 ## Documentation
 Documentation can be found [here](https://patatoid.gitlab.io/boruta_auth/readme.html)